30 Hours: Recording

-Photography of background vocalist Andre 3000 in the studio alongside other rappers with West working on the album was posted on 2 Chainz's Instagram in January 2016.
-When Andre was on his way to the studio in Los Angeles, he decided to bring a random Uber passenger with him.
-Andre revealed that he was expecting to drop a guest verse on "30 Hours" and that others expected one from him, though the collaboration fell through.
+Photography of background vocalist André 3000 in the studio alongside other rappers with West working on the album was posted on 2 Chainz's Instagram in January 2016.
+When André was on his way to the studio in Los Angeles, he decided to bring a random Uber passenger with him.
+André revealed that he was expecting to drop a guest verse on "30 Hours" and that others expected one from him, though the collaboration fell through.

 Critical reception

 When reviewing The Life of Pablo for Rolling Stone, Rob Sheffield viewed "30 Hours" as "the most stunning track here".
 Gavin Haynes of NME described West's sampling of "Answers Me" in the track as where "he pulls off the most masterful of these high-low art juxtapositions".

 Commercial performance

 Upon the release of The Life of Pablo, the song debuted at number 6 on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart and remained on it for a total of two weeks.